skiritan/aws-identity-round-robin-workshop/docs/permission-boundaries-advanced/build.md

 * Create log groups
 * Create log streams and put logs
-* List the objects from the S3 bucket name that starts with `"web-admins-"` and ends in `"-data"`
+* List the log files in the webadmins folder of the bucket that starts with `"shared-logging-"` and ends in `"-data"`

 ### Walk Through:

-!!!
-Attention
-	Keep in mind where you need to add the Account ID, correctly use pathing and change the region specified if needed (although if you are taking this as part of an AWS event, just use the already specified us-east-2.)
-Missing any of these items can result in problems and errors like **"An error occurred (MalformedPolicyDocument) when calling the CreatePolicy operation: The policy failed legacy parsing"**.

 * Use the following JSON to create a file named boundarydoc for the policy document: